Troubleshooting: Custom Server Won’t Provision and is Stuck at 10%.

-In this article we are going to provision a Google Cloud Platform server and then install GridPane from the command line.
-Although these instructions refer to Google and their specific platform, this same process will work for any VPS provider.
-If you run into trouble at any time, drop us a ticket in chat and we’ll be happy to help you through it.
+In this article, we are going to provision a Google Cloud Platform server and then install GridPane from the command line.
+Although these instructions refer to Google and their specific platform, this same process will work for any VPS provider (we also have a general guide for other providers too).

 Step 1.
 Sign Up for Google Cloud Platform

 First, navigate to cloud.google.com and click on Try GCP Free.
 By completing this process, you will receive $300 in credits to spend on Google Cloud Platform over the next 12 months.

 Select your country and agree to the terms of service.
 Depending on the type of Google account and services you already have, the number of terms you must agree to will vary.
 Once you continue, Google will require a credit card to make sure you are a human.
 You will not be charged unless you manually upgrade to a paid account.

 On the next page, enter your account details and add a credit/debit card or bank account then proceed to start your trial.